 Hi, there.
-I’m a Brooklyn-based journalist, editor, copywriter, producer and occasional TV host.
+I’m a New York City–based journalist, editor, copywriter, producer and occasional TV host.
+In late 2013, I started a fulltime job as Yahoo Food Features Editor.
 This site is for aggregating articles, videos and work news.

 A onetime Senior Research Editor for Martha Stewart Living Omnimedia, staff Food Writer for Time Out New York, and Editor at Da Capo Press, I have written for Gourmet, New York Magazine, InStyle, Bon Appétit, Men’s Health, Salon, Food & Wine, Grub Street, Martha Stewart Weddings and Everyday Food.